 - civil engineering

-If you are topping up your HND to degree level then you should be able to apply for student finance.
-You may be able to apply for a bursary or scholarship for postgraduate or undergraduate course but you need to look at the individual HE institutions websites for information.
+You are eligible to apply for government funding from Student Finance for undertaking your HND and if you are topping up your HND to degree level.
+It may also be possible to apply for a bursary or scholarship for postgraduate or undergraduate course but you’ll need to look at the individual HE institutions websites for information.

-Fees for postgraduate courses vary greatly, and you need to check with the institution.
-Most students fund themselves by working while studying or via a professional and career development loan.
+Fees for postgraduate courses vary greatly, so check with each institution.
+Most students fund themselves by working while studying, or by taking out a professional and career development loan.